 We help charities with branding videos, case studies, hard-hitting documentaries and campaign videos.
 Our DBS-checked team is sensitive and adept at working with vulnerable people.
 They are also experienced at filming in even the most challenging environments, from prisons to ships on the open water to tightly controlled laboratories that require hazmat gear.

 Many charities have to educate their audiences about complex subjects.
 Animation offers a perfect medium with which to bring these subjects to life.
+Our animators are able to turn even the most complex briefs into engaging, watchable content.

 From fundraising to getting people to sign petitions, adding an interactive functionality to your charity video (a CTA or embedded form) can have a significant impact on the success of your campaign.